Etherex Liquid Staking Token (REX33) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Etherex Liquid Staking Token Historical Price

-According to the latest data gathered on Etherex Liquid Staking Token live price page, the current price of Etherex Liquid Staking Token is 0.188587USD.
+According to the latest data gathered on Etherex Liquid Staking Token live price page, the current price of Etherex Liquid Staking Token is 0.176271USD.
 The circulating supply of Etherex Liquid Staking Token(REX33) is

 In the past 24 hours, Etherex Liquid Staking Token has shown a price movement of